rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

     change in timing semantics when writing concurrent algorithms).

-In particular, the injection of the implicit drops could silently invalidate certain kinds of "resource acquisition is initialization" (RAII) patterns.
+In particular, the injection of the implicit drops could silently invalidate certain kinds of RAII patterns.

 It is important to keep in mind that one can always recreate the effect of the former drop flag by wrapping one's type `T` in an